Eurovision Young Musicians 2010

 Eva Nina Kozmus of Slovenia won the contest, with Norway and Russia placing second and third respectively.

 Location

 Rathausplatz, a square outside the Wiener Rathaus city hall of Vienna, was the host location for the 2010 edition of the Eurovision Young Musicians final.
 The ORF Funkhaus Wien studios in Vienna, Austria, hosted the semi-final round.

 Format

 Christoph Wagner-Trenkwitz was the host of the 2010 contest.

 Results

 Semi-final

-A total of fifteen countries took part in the semi-final round of the 2010 contest, of which seven qualified to the televised grand final.
+Broadcasters from fifteen countries took part in the semi-final round of the 2010 contest, of which seven qualified to the televised grand final.
+The following participants failed to qualify.

 Final

-Awards were given to the top three countries.
+Awards were given to the top three participants.
 The table below highlights these using gold, silver, and bronze.
 The placing results of the remaining participants is unknown and never made public by the European Broadcasting Union.

 Jury

 The jury members consisted of the following: